Practice Hub

-Cubiks Logiks is a fast-paced general ability test: 50 questions in 12 minutes, mixing numerical, verbal, and abstract reasoning in quick succession.
+Cubiks Logiks (now under the Talogy brand) is a fast-paced general ability test.
+The Logiks General Intermediate version runs 50 questions in 12 minutes, mixing numerical, verbal, and abstract reasoning in quick succession.
 Used by BP, Shell, Santander, and Aviva.
-This free practice matches the real Logiks General format exactly.
-One attempt free, no signup required.
+This practice matches the Logiks General Intermediate format exactly.

 Questions